Mark A. Lewis

 Associate Professor

-He is also the co-author of Himmler’s Jewish Tailor: The Story of Jacob Frank, Holocaust Survivor from Lublin (Syracuse University Press, 2000).
-This is an oral history of a Polish Jewish tailor who was the head of a clothing factory at the Lipowa Street labor camp, run by the SS in Lublin.
+With the late Jacob Frank, he is the co-author of Himmler’s Jewish Tailor: The Story of Holocaust Survivor Jacob Frank (Syracuse University Press, 2000).
+This is an oral history of a Polish Jewish tailor who was the head of a clothing factory at the Lipowa Street labor camp in Lublin, run by the SS.
 Frank, one of the few survivors of the Lublin ghetto, describes ghetto life, the Nazi production system, and the liquidation of the ghetto in 1942.
-He also explains his time in the camps of Natzweiler and Dachau.
+He relates the murder of his wife and two boys at Majdanek.
+He explain his loss in status as head of the clothing operations at Lipowa and his experiences in the camps of Natzweiler and Dachau.
 He served as a witness in West German war crimes trials in Frankfurt in the 1970s, including the trial of Lipowa commandant Wolfgang Mohwinkel.
+The book is based on the idea that Holocaust history can be more direct and authentic if it is transmitted in the survivor’s actual dialect and includes dialogue with an interlocutor, rather than as a ghost-written memoir or literary work.
+It was influenced by Lawrence Langer’s concept that Holocaust testimony was not heroic, and that there are types of memory that are painful, discomfiting, and not easily categorized into the morality of right and wrong.

 Degrees